sam-dev-coder/StimulerVoiceX/Deploy Deep Learning Models for High Throughput and Low Latency.md

 - Optimize the performance of our model using various techniques.
 We can use tf.graph_util API or tf.compat.v1 API to optimize our graph.
 We can also use tf.xla.experimental.compile API or tf.config.optimizer.set_jit API to enable XLA compilation.
 We can also use tf.lite.TFLiteConverter API or tf.quantization.quantize_and_dequantize API to quantize our model.
 - Monitor the performance of our model using various tools.
 We can use tf.summary API or tf.keras.callbacks.TensorBoard API to log metrics and events for TensorBoard.
 We can also use tf.profiler.Profiler API or tf.keras.callbacks.ProfilerCallback API to profile our model for Profiler.
 We can also use tf.debugging.experimental.enable_dump_debug_info API or tf.debugging.experimental.enable_trace_v2 API to dump debug information for Debugger V2 or Trace Viewer.

-We can find more details and examples on how to use TensorFlow Core in this guide: [Save and load models | TensorFlow Core].
+We can find more details and examples on how to use TensorFlow Core in this guide: [Save and load models | TensorFlow Core](https://www.tensorflow.org/tutorials/keras/save_and_load).

 ### AI Platform
 AI Platform is a managed service that allows us to easily deploy our machine learning models at scale on Google Cloud Platform.
 AI Platform can help us: